diyabc/MER_publication_materials/MER_2021_DATASET_EXAMPLES/README.md

     ---> reftable of 12000 records with all stats, "loopsize" of 50, computed on 32 cores

-2. pour faire random forest scenario choice sur le training set obtenu via 1/ (foret de 1000 arbre)
+2. To do a random forest scenario choice from the previously obtained training (1000 trees forest)

    - Without scenario grouping